Battery Recycling and Disposal

 Rechargeable or Lithium Batteries

-Rechargeable or multi-use lithium batteries often found in cellphones, laptops and computers contain dangerous materials and should stay out of both recycle and trash containers.
-Putting them in your curbside bins at home puts collection crews at risk.
+Putting them in your curbside bins at home and in dumpsters puts collection crews at risk.
 They are the leading cause of truck fires in the garbage and recycling industry.
-The good news is there are collection sites available for proper recycling.
-Call2Recycle.org is North America’s largest battery recycling program.
-Along with a wealth of information, they also offer local options for lithium or rechargeable battery recycling.
+The good news is there are free collection sites available for proper recycling.
+The BatteryNetwork is North America’s largest battery recycling program.
+Along with a wealth of information, they offer free local options for lithium or rechargeable battery recycling.

 Button Batteries